Istanbul Food Guide

 What Makes Turkish Ice Cream Different?

-In some parts of the country, Turkish dondurma is also made with an aromatic resin called gum mastic.
-This gum mastic is harvested from gum trees grown on the Aegean coast of Turkey and Greece.
+Beyond salep, the traditional recipe needs only goat’s milk and sugar.
+In some parts of the country, makers also add gum mastic, an aromatic resin harvested from gum trees grown on the Aegean coast of Turkey and Greece.

 Many strands of dried orchid root (sahlep) hanging from roof on string at Istanbul spice bazaar